 Net Load Uncertainty - Uncertainty component from historical net load error.
 The 97.5th and 2.5th percentile of the mosaic quantile regression for net load error are used for the upward and downward uncertainty, respectively.

-Ramp Capacity - Ramping capacity from schedules in the last binding 15-minute interval prior to the hour.
+Ramping Capacity - Ramping capacity from schedules in the last binding 15-minute interval prior to the hour.
 Includes both economic energy bids (constrained by unit limitations such as ramp rates) as well as fixed changes in schedules or renewable forecasts.

+Insufficiency amount – This is a calculated amount which is computed as the difference of Requirement Amount and Ramping Capacity.
 EIM RSE Capacity Test Data - This report contains balancing authority area level 15-minute interval data.
 Additional information about this report –

 Test Status – information on capacity test status (pass or fail) for up and down direction